runicscribe/worldbuilding-docs/dae-machina/culture/peoples/aeldar/aelfae.md

 Less amphibuous than other merfae, mostly limited to the water.

+## Other 'fae
+There are also a few small groups of unique 'fae not directly related to any of the major bloodlines:

+### Thal'fae

+Avian
+Blending of elemental savants and animal shapeshifters.

+Shift arms to wings, feet to feathered claws
+Wings are used primarily for maneuvering, with the majority of lift coming from elementalism

+Close relations with the small number of 'jinn that live on Quon Xi.

+Primarily live among the stony spires in southern Quon Xi.

 ### Deep Fae

 A more primal offshoot of the Daal'fae, these 'fae live northeast of the Dragonspine mountains, and rarely come into contact with civilized peoples.